Privacy notice

 • Article 6(1)(e) Public Task: to support education and training for local / national healthcare professionals, via journals, publications and education/training events, we may process your information, to present it in a format that is anonymised so that you cannot be identified.

 • Article 6(1)(f) Legitimate Interests: Pioneer may process your information to use for improving the health care service we provide for you.
 We manage your information to allow us to charge for the care that we provide to you.
 We also use your information to communicate with you about your booked appointments and about your ongoing treatment plans.
+We process your information to keep you and your data safe.

 As we process any special categories of information, we must have a further lawful basis from article 9 of the UK GDPR for the processing.
 This may include: